Solar Crisis: Production

 Scientist Richard J. Terrile served as a technical advisor.
 He at first tried to convince the filmmakers to avoid sending a crew to the Sun, calling it unscientific.
 When it was explained to him that audience would demand such a plot point regardless of scientific accuracy, Terrile said he realized his job was to make impossible situations sound more plausible.

+$7 million is estimated to have been spent on special effects.
+Pre-sales of the film was sold to Inter-Ocean Film Sales Ltd. in February 1990.